michaelleonarderickson/Persona/README.md

         ├── Regular Ethical Audits
         └── Collaboration with Ethical Review Boards

-Project Viddorah is committed to the ethical application of AI and deepfake technology, particularly in sensitive areas such as mental health.
+Persona PHI is committed to the ethical application of AI and GenAI, particularly in sensitive areas such as mental health.
 The project adheres to strict ethical guidelines to ensure privacy, consent, and responsible use of technology.

 Security Measures

     Description of Security Protocols and Data Protection:
-        Project Viddorah employs robust security protocols to safeguard all data, particularly sensitive patient information.
+        Persona PHi employs robust security protocols to safeguard all data, particularly sensitive patient information.
 This includes advanced encryption techniques, secure data transmission, and strict access controls.
         Regular security updates and patches are implemented to protect against emerging threats.
         All data is stored in compliance with HIPAA and GDPR standards, ensuring the highest level of confidentiality and integrity.